Towhidi Janata: History

-Bhola Clashes
+Bhola clashes

 On October 20, 2019, activists of Towhidi Muslim Janata gathered in Borhanuddin, Bhola and alleged that a local Hindu youth had defamed Islam on social media.
 The activists burned down the home of a Hindu family and damaged 12 others.
 They engaged in violent clashes with the police which resulted in four deaths.
 Hefazat-e-Islam threatened the government with seize of Shapla Chattwar if they did not take action against police personals who shot at Towhidi Janata activists in Bhola.
 Locals in Bhola alleged the slogans of Towhidi Janata were raised by activists of Bangladesh Nationalist Party (BNP) and Jamaat-e-Islami.

-Violence in Cumilla, Chandpur, and Bandarban
+Violence in Comilla, Chandpur, and Bandarban

 In 2021, violence erupted following the alleged desecration of the Quran at a Durga Puja pavilion in Cumilla, which later spread to Hajiganj in Chandpur.
 Several temples were attacked, and clashes with the police occurred.
 A protest march was organized under the banner of Tawhidi Muslim Janata in Chandpur, during which demonstrators threw stones at Hindu temples.
 Clashes with the police led to the deaths of four people and injuries to fifty others.

 In response to the same incident, on October 14, a protest gathering was held under the banner of Tawhidi Janata in the Lama Upazila Parishad area of Bandarban.
 Following the rally, attacks took place on the Lama Central Hari Temple and a Durga Puja pavilion.
 Additionally, Hindu-owned shops and businesses in the local market were vandalized and looted.
 These scattered incidents then snowballed into nationwide anti-Hindu riots.

-Role in Sculpture controversy
+Role in sculpture controversy

 In December 2016, a sculpture resembling the Greek goddess Themis, symbolizing justice, was installed on the premises of the Supreme Court of Bangladesh.
 Hefazat-e-Islam and other religious groups, opposed the installation, stating that Tawhidi Janata would not accept sculptures or Murti.
 They demanded the removal of this statue as well as other sculptures across the country.
-Subsequently in May 2017, the sculpture was removed.
+Subsequently, in May 2017, the sculpture was removed.

 In 2020, several Islamist groups opposed the planned construction of a sculpture of Sheikh Mujibur Rahman at the Dholairpar Square in Dhaka.
 They argued that sculptures were inappropriate from an Islamic perspective and announced a Tawhidi Janata-led movement to halt the construction.

-Sheikh Mujibur Rahman's Sculpture vandalization
+Sheikh Mujibur Rahman's sculpture vandalization

 In January 2025, a mural of Sheikh Mujibur Rahman in front of the Sylhet Deputy Commissioner's office was vandalized.
 Prior to this incident, Tawhidi Janata and local Islamic scholars had organized protests and demonstrations demanding its removal.

-Tilakpur clashes

-On January 28, 2025, in Akkelpur Upazila of Joypurhat, a tin fence surrounding the Tilakpur High School field was vandalized in protest against a women's friendly football match.

-Dinajpur Protests
+Dinajpur protests

-On the same day, protests took place during a women's football tournament in Hili, Dinajpur.
+On 25 February 2025, ring a women's football tournament in Hili, Dinajpur.
 Under the banner of Tawhidi Janata, a group organized a demonstration, claiming that sports were religiously prohibited.
 They attempted to halt the tournament, leading to clashes that resulted in at least ten people being injured.